junxit/us-congress-bills-114/bill.md

 ## § 1.
 Short title

-This Act may be cited as the “Small Business Health Care Relief Act”.
+This Act may be cited as the “Small Business Health Care Relief Act of 2016”.

 ## § 2.
 Exception from group health plan requirements for qualified small employer health reimbursement arrangements